Not-Diamond/RoRF/README.md

 - `--dataset_path`: This is the HF dataset you want to use to train the router.
 The dataset must have the columns `Input`, containing the input prompt, and `<model>/score`, containing the score achieved by the `<model>`, in this case, either `model_a` or `model_b`.
 See our [calibration dataset](https://huggingface.co/datasets/notdiamond/rorf-llama31405b-llama3170b-battles) for example.
 - `--eval_dataset`: This is the evaluation dataset for evaluating the router after training.
 The format should be the same as `--dataset_path`.
 - `--embedding_provider`: This is the embedding model to use for the router.
 We have implemented `"voyage"`, `"openai"`, and `"jina"` as embedding providers.
 To use `"voyage"` or `"openai"` embedding models, make sure to set the environment variable `VOYAGE_API_KEY` and `OPENAI_API_KEY` accordingly.
 - `--max_depth`: This is the max depth of the random forest estimator.
-Defaults to 20.
+Defaults to `20`.
+- `--max_features`: This is the max features for the random forest estimator.
+Defaults to `1.0`.
 - `--n_estimators`: This is the number of trees in the random forest.
-Defaults to 100.
+Defaults to `100`.
 - `--model_id`: This is the name of the model that will be pushed to Huggingface.
 - `--model_org`: This is the name of the organization that the model will be pushed to on Huggingface.